preronaghosh/preronaghosh.github.io/README.md

 ## Todo:

-1. change to light mode
+1. Change to light mode
-2. maybe add both modes
+2. Change layout for the following sections:
-3. add github projects
+    - projects (add images of the project demo) with arrows for scrolling to next one
-4. more design changes eventually
+    - Skills section (what do I do? part)